 You need a minimum amount of body fat -- called essential fat -- for good health.
 For men, that amount is 3 percent and for women, it is 12 percent.
 Women need more body fat for childbearing, according to Human Kinetics.

 The ideal amount of body fat for athletic men ranges from 5 percent to 10 percent, and 8 percent to 15 percent for athletic women.
 A healthy body fat for men ranges from 11 percent to 14 percent, and for women 16 percent to 23 percent.
 While not ideal, it's acceptable for a man to have a body fat range from 15 percent to 20 percent, and for women from 24 percent to 30 percent.
-A body fat percentage ranging from 21 percent to 24 percent for men and 31 percent to 36 percent for women is considered overweight, and any percentage above these numbers is considered obese.
+A body fat percentage ranging from 21 percent to 24 percent for men and 31 percent to 36 percent for women is considered overweight, and any percentage above these numbers is considered obesity.

 If you currently carry too much body fat, lifestyle changes can help you get down to a healthy range.
 A calorie-controlled diet made up of healthy foods, regular aerobic exercise and a strength training routine can help you shed body fat and improve your overall health.